-Surveillance Report 1 (dated November 2021) and Surveillance Report 2 (dated February 2022) include literature searches updated since the systematic review was posted in April 2020, putting newly identified studies in the context of what is known.
-The next surveillance report will be available in May 2022.
+The three surveillance reports posted above include literature searches updated since the systematic review was posted in April 2020, putting newly identified studies in the context of what is known.
+No additional surveillance reports are planned.

 Evaluate the benefits and harms of nonopioid drugs in randomized controlled trials of patients with specific types of chronic pain, considering the effects on pain, function, quality of life, and adverse events.

 - In the short term, improvement in pain and function was small with specific anticonvulsants, moderate with specific antidepressants in diabetic peripheral neuropathy/post-herpetic neuralgia and fibromyalgia, and small with nonsteroidal anti-inflammatory drugs (NSAIDs) in osteoarthritis and inflammatory arthritis.

 - In the intermediate term, evidence was limited, with evidence of benefit for memantine in fibromyalgia and for serotonin norepinephrine reuptake inhibitor (SNRI) antidepressants in low back pain and fibromyalgia.